 |Dinghy Sailing - Small Boats - Big Hearts|

-sailing report w/e 27 May 2016
+Weekly sailing report w/e 01 July 2016

 New Members We have some of the best sailing waters found anywhere in the UK, but the number of active sailing members is static at best.
 We have space available for more dinghies in our dinghy park and are keen to recruit new adult sailing members.
 For anyone interested we can arrange free taster sessions on a Wednesday evening (or at other times if that is not convenient); once the basics have been mastered we have a number of club boats suitable for adult use before new sailors need to think about getting their own boat.
-Anyone interested please email Ted Lewis on email@example.com or 07790 839735.
+Anyone interested please contact Blake or Ted Lewis on email@example.com or 07790 839735.

-2016 Membership reminder to all members.
+2016 Membership A reminder to all members.
 Subs for 2016 were due on 1st January.
 If you haven`t renewed yet please go to the club website, print and complete the membership form and forward with payment to membership secretary.
 Or, for those with online banking please pay direct to the club account.
 Some of the membership benefits; discount on food and drink at the club; use of club premises outside “public” hours; use of club boats, toilets and changing rooms.
 Please renew promptly.

 Website The club’s website can be found at www.tenbysailingclub.org.uk; the club and details of events going on can be found on Facebook and Twitter.
 New members welcome; sailors, aspirant sailors and non sailors.
 We are a members club run by volunteers who try to involve all members in a variety of activities both sailing and social.
 To enquire about joining call at the clubhouse, contact any member who will be pleased to help, or contact us on line.